Privacy Policy

 Ministry Data

-- Member information (names, contact details, demographic data)
+- Congregation member information (names, contact details, demographic data)

 - Donor information and giving history